b-cubed-eu/documentation/pages/dev-guide.md

 usethis::use_package("dplyr")
 ```

-Refer to the [rOpenSci recommendations](https://devguide.ropensci.org/pkg_building.html#recommended-scaffolding) for common scaffolding for more suggestions.
+Refer to the [rOpenSci recommendations](https://devguide.ropensci.org/pkg_building.html#recommended-scaffolding) for more suggestions.

 {:#r-style}
 ### Code style